 Whether you’re troubleshooting bugs in your program, trying to get C and C++ to work together, or working on an app in C++, we hope this article helped!
 Understanding the inner workings of C++ can help you save time, headaches, and make your coding process easier.
 Understanding how C++ works with compilation and linking processes, how to export C functions, or when to use C++ header guards can help you write better code that is easier for you or anyone jumping on your project to understand.
 If you apply these C++ best practices to your projects, you’ll create cleaner, better code.

 If you’re looking for more ways to save time while coding, we recommend picking up a free download of CloudApp.
 This simple developer tool is used by 53% of Fortune 500 companies.
-It allows you to capture and share videos, annotated screenshots and even GIFs in a few seconds.
+It allows you to screen record, capture screen snippets, annotate screenshots and even GIFs in a few seconds.